Idaho State Independent Living Council

-The April SILC Quarterly Business Meeting will be held April 29, 2014 at the Oxford Suites, 1426 S. Entertainment Ave., in Boise.
-The meeting will begin at 9 a.m.
+The SILC Quarterly Business Meeting will be held at the Holiday Inn Boise Airport, 2970 Elder St, in Boise.
+The meetings will begin at 9 a.m.
 For more information, please call (V/TDD) (208) 334-3800.

 - July 12 & 13, 2018